Dynamical symmetries of supersymmetric oscillators: Introduction

 \section{Introduction}

-In recent times, there has been a considerable interest in supersymmetric quantum mechanics \cite{SUSYRev,SUSYBook}, which has become a discipline of research in its own right following Witten's remarkable work \cite{Witten1,Witten2}.
-The formulation of supersymmetric quantum mechanics involves the introduction of fermionic coordinates \cite{SUSYRev,SUSYBook}, in addition to the usual bosonic ones, with certain supersymmetry transformations between them.
-This leads to the emergence of supercharges which are generators of the supersymmetry transformations and therefore in a sense, characterize the supersymmetric theory.
-The supercharges commute with the Hamiltonian of the system and are described by a super-Poincare algebra.
-For a quantum mechanical system with one bosonic and one fermionic degree of freedom, one has supercharge (fermionic themselves) operators \(Q\) and \(\overline{Q}\) whose anticommutator gives the Hamiltonian of the system, i.e. while \([Q,H] = [\overline{Q},H] = 0\).
-One could now ask: what is the appropriate classical limit of a supersymmetric quantum theory?
-Since the quantum theory involves both commutators and anticommutators, the corresponding classical theory must incorporate a general bilinear bracket structure on the space of observables which could be realized as the \(\hbar \rightarrow 0\) limit of the quantum theory.
-Such a bracket was introduced in \cite{soni} (see also \cite{SUSYBook}, chapter 3 therein), and has been called a `generalized' Poisson bracket.
-It is noteworthy that the corresponding `classical' theory shall incorporate anti-commuting as well as c-number variables in the form of coordinates and momenta, a framework dubbed as pseudomechanics by Casalbuoni \cite{pseudo}. \\
+Supersymmetric quantum mechanics (SQM) has emerged as an area of active research (see for example, Refs. \cite{rau, junker, SUSYRev, SUSYBook, miel2004, fer2004, dong2007, fer2010, and2012, MZ}) since the seminal papers by Witten \cite{Witten1,Witten2}.
+The formalism of SQM rests on the supplementation of fermionic coordinates \cite{SUSYRev,SUSYBook} to the usual bosonic ones with certain graded transformations operating between them.
+This leads to the emergence of supercharges that act as the generators of the supersymmetry (SUSY) transformations and therefore in a sense, characterize the whole theory.
+The supercharges commute with the underlying Hamiltonian defining SQM and are described by a `super' algebra.
+For a system with one bosonic and one fermionic degree of freedom, one has the supercharge (fermionic themselves) operators \(Q\) and \(\overline{Q}\), whose anticommutator defines the Hamiltonian of the system, i.e.,

-In order to appreciate the idea of the generalized Poisson bracket, it is important to realize that a supersymmetric quantum theory has associated with it, both bosonic and fermionic variables.
-The latter are described in terms of Grassman numbers, and as such do not have a straightforward classical analogue.
-Instead, we would like to view their presence in the classical limit as mere anti-commuting variables in the Hamiltonian.
-The notion of fermionic variables shall lead to the concepts of left and right differentiation \cite{soni}.
-We shall review the details in the next section [section-(\ref{sec2})]. \\